avatar

 Welcome!

-My name is Zhe Xu; I am currently a research associate and Walter Benjamin postdoctoral fellow in the Department of Media and Communication at Ludwig Maximilian University of Munich, where I affiliated with the Journalism Studies research unit lead by Prof. Dr. Thomas Hanitzsch.
-I am also a PI in the German Research Foundation project Global Disparities in Journalistic Practices in Mediating Migration Crises (2024-2026).
+My name is Zhe Xu, and I am currently a research associate and Walter Benjamin postdoctoral fellow in the Department of Media and Communication at Ludwig Maximilian University of Munich, affiliated with Prof. Dr. Thomas Hanitzsch’s team and Prof. Dr. Neil Thurman’s team (by courtesy).
+I am also a PI in the German Research Foundation project Global Humanitarian Journalism (2024-2026).
 I received my Ph.D. from the University of Cologne in 2023.

-My research interests lie at the intersection of crisis communication and computational communication.
-Using methodologies from social science, computational science, and network science, my research investigates (1) journalistic practices during global crises—focusing on institutional roles, news framing, and the integration of AI and immersive computing technologies—and examines (2) their effects on audiences, including issues like public compassion fatigue and the socio-psychological mechanisms of moral denial.
-Collectively, these efforts aim to critically interrogate the processes of (de)politicization, platformization, datafication, and algorithmization in the mediation of global humanitarian crises.
+Using methods from social, computational, and network sciences, my research primarily investigates: (1) journalistic practices during global crises such as refugee displacement, climate change, and war, with a focus on institutional roles, news framing, and the use of AI, algorithmic, and immersive technologies; and (2) their effects on the public, including compassion fatigue and socio-psychological mechanisms of moral passivity.
+Together, these efforts aim to critically analyze the processes of (de)politicization, platformization, and algorithmization in the mediation of global humanitarian crises.
 Please feel free to check the full list of my publications on my Google Scholar.

 When I’m not immersed in academia, you’ll likely find me hiking, mountaineering, or bouldering with my wife and our little one in various parts of the world.